MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-javascript-mssql-quickstart.md

     module.exports = router;
     ```

-1. Create a **opanapi.js** route file and add the following code for the OpenAPI UI explorer:
+1. Create an **opanapi.js** route file and add the following code for the OpenAPI UI explorer:

     ```javascript
     const express = require('express');